 Google Pixel 6: What we want

 By the time the Pixel 6 launches, we’ll not only be awash in current phones like the Galaxy S21, but Apple will likely have launched the iPhone 13.
-(And there could be additional phones from Samsung like a new Galaxy Z Fold model.)
+(That's not even addressing other recent phone launches lik the Galaxy Z Fold 3.)
 Given that level of competition, Google has its work cut out for it to make the Pixel 6 stand out from the crowd.

 Here’s how we think Google can pull that off.

 Three camera setup

 Offering three cameras is quickly becoming something of an industry-standard (at least in flagship models), so Google’s Pixel phones are an outlier with just two rear lenses.
 The Pixel 6 Pro sounds like it's going to follow this pattern, with a trio of cameras — a main shooter, telephoto and ultrawide camera combination.
 Plus, it’ll keep the Pixel’s reputation as one of the best camera phones very much intact.